Nia Dinata: Controversy

 Dinata's works, dealing with issues that are often at odds with the social values of the Muslim-majority Indonesia, have been controversial.
 After the success of Arisan!, she began receiving hate mail that accused her of promoting homosexuality and said that she was going to hell.
 During the promotional tour for Berbagi Suami, she was accosted by a male audience in Makassar, who disagreed with the perceived anti-polygamy message in the film and stated that she had clearly not researched Islam's views on the practice.
 Another film she produced, Long Road to Heaven, was banned in Bali for a time for its depiction of the 2002 Bali bombings.
 Despite the controversies arising from her works, Dinata has stated that she will never practice self-censorship.

 Although the versions of her works released in theatres and on DVD are censored (the censorship being her "biggest challenge"), Dinata holds onto the original cuts for special viewings.
 Having dealt with censorship since the beginning of her career and fighting against it in the Constitutional Court of Indonesia in 2007, Dinata continues to argue against laws permitting film censorship.

 Style

 Dinata focuses on the "little people" and her films are often social commentaries.
 She also includes a female perspective of gender issues in her works.
 She considers herself an independent filmmaker, and values feature-length films over television shows and commercials.
 Jane Perlez, writing for The New York Times, has noted that Dinata is "more art house than Hollywood", showing fearlessness in addressing pressing Indonesian social issues.

-Although she enjoys watching teen movies like Clueless and Cruel Intentions, she does not intend to direct any as "wouldn't have the passion".
+Although she enjoys watching teen movies like Clueless and Cruel Intentions, she does not intend to direct any as she "wouldn't have the passion".